0x4447/0x4447-cli-node-hot-pepper/README.md

 Once complete this app will let you know if the process was successful or not.

+# Where are the logs?

+To see the logs of your servers, just run this command: `sudo tail -f /var/log/syslog`.
+Each log entry have the name of the project attached to it.

+# Benefits of using SystemD

+When you work on a project that has many micro-services you run in a situation that you have to start many servers just to work on a single one.
+Using SystemD I know that all the necessary servers are always running in the background.
+Another key benefit is that this servers will start automatically when you restart the system.
+So know you don't have to spend time starting everything all over gain.

 # The End

 If you've enjoyed this article/project, please consider giving it a 🌟 or donate.